In a previous article, I tried to think a bit about marketing efforts in Second Life.

 What is happening is something quite different.
 People using SL as a tool are providing RL services using SL ? education and culture being predominant, but there are more.
 By offering their services, they’re indirectly promoting Second Life as a valid platform for creating 3D virtual worlds.
 Is this so unusual?

 Consider the following example.
 You open Microsoft’s home page and get a big article on the web site: “James Cooper, an Excel user, is giving a workshop on how to use the SUM() function”.
 At the appointed time and place, this James Cooper, a Microsoft user, gives the workshop, and is directly promoting himself and his skill in using the SUM() function, but indirectly promoting Microsoft and its applications.
 So, naturally, James Cooper gets a spot on Microsoft’s web page.
 He is not a Microsoft employee ? just someone happy to use Excel and tell others about it.
 But James is certainly presenting “case studies” for Microsoft, doing good PR for them, organising events, evangelising.
 All these are marketing skills well employed.
 They don’t cost Microsoft a bit of money ?
-James is willing to do it just because he loves Excel so much, earns money by using it, and is happy to demonstrate how it works.
+James is willing to do it just because he loves Excel so much, earns money by using it with a ppc management service and is happy to demonstrate how it works.
 Microsoft, benevolently, just repays in kindness by getting James a bit of web space and an article here and there, and perhaps a contact for him somewhere.
 Meanwhile, James exchanges IMs in MSN Messenger with Uncle Bill, who introduces him to other Excel lovers, and together they chat in a room to discuss what they can do to promote Excel even more.

 James then organises a meeting of Excel lovers, and together they raise money to create the first “Excel User Conference”.
 Bill, of course, insists in being a sponsor of the event, and even has Windows Update putting a few messages or adware to gently remind Microsoft’s user base that the first EUC will be held soon, and that they should get in touch with James Cooper to get more info.
 During the EUC, Bill Gates sits casually on top of a table and talks about a bright new world of Excel users worldwide that will use the SUM() function to create a better, more friendly and more peaceful world.
 The keynote address by Bill will be streamed to MSN users everywhere in the world.
 The event is a big success, and new “Excel User Groups” pop into existence all over the place.
 Microsoft then creates a new website for them, and incorporates into Excel a new menu option called “Live Help” ? when the disk-based help system is not enough, and the online help system doesn’t provide an answer, you’ll be able to go to “Live Help” and instantly send a message via MSN to James Cooper and all the “Excel User Groups” available in the world, and they’ll try to voluntarily help you out.
 Microsoft encourages this a lot, and Bill is quoted on Wired and the New York Times as bringing a revolutionary, “humane” touch to its application platforms ? encouraging users to talk to users and exchange ideas and helping each other.